caaatisgood/macrocosmos-fe-test/README.md

 ## Data fetching

-🛜 We have no preference for whether you fetch the data client-side (by creating an API route and calling fetch from client-side code) or server-side (using Server Components) - either approach will work.
+🛜 We have no preference for how you get the data from the server.
+It could be:

+- Fetched client-side (by adding to the route in `/src/app/api` - see [API route](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) and fetching from client-side code).
+- Fetched server-side (using a Server Component - see [Server & Client Components](https://nextjs.org/learn/react-foundations/server-and-client-components)).

+Either of these approaches will work.
+Please note though that as we are trying to follow the latest NextJS routing pattern, you should avoid creating the `/pages` folder and adding a new page with `getServerSideProps`.

 ## Libraries